 Our total assets include intangible assets with an indefinite life, goodwill, tradename, trademarks and domain names, patents, copyrights, trade secrets, and substantial amounts of property and equipment and lease right-of-use assets.
 We evaluate these long-lived assets for possible impairment annually or earlier if impairment indicators exist and make certain estimates and projections in connection with the impairment analyses for these long-lived assets.
 We also review the carrying value of these assets for impairment whenever events or changes in circumstances indicate that the carrying value of the asset may not be recoverable.
 We will record an impairment loss when the carrying value of the underlying asset, asset group or reporting unit exceeds its fair value.
 These calculations require us to make a number of estimates and projections of future results.
-If these estimates or projections change, we may be required to record additional impairment charges were significant, our results of operations would be adversely affected.
-Refer to "Impairment" within Note 3-Significant Accounting Policies in our consolidated financial statements within Part II of this Annual Report.
+If these estimates or projections change, we may be required to record additional impairment charges on certain of these assets.
+If these impairment charges were significant, our results of operations would be adversely affected.
+For example, in the third quarter of fiscal 2024, we recognized long-lived asset impairment charges of \$19 million for our two Design Galleries in Germany due to the asset carrying value of each location exceeding the estimated fair market value of the long-lived assets over their respective remaining lease terms, both of which end in 2027 (refer to "Impairment" within Note 3-Significant Accounting Policies in our consolidated financial statements within Part II of this Annual Report).